John C. Reid

 David P. Stockert

-David P. Stockert has been chief executive officer of Post Properties since 2002.
-Prior to that time he was Post’s president and chief operating officer.
-Before joining Post in January 2001, he served as a senior executive officer for two public real estate investment trusts.
+David P. Stockert is the former chief executive officer of Post Properties, where in 2016 he orchestrated the company’s sale to Memphis-based Mid-America Apartments (MAA), creating the largest multifamily Real Estate Investment Trust (REIT) in the U.S. by number of apartment units.
+He continues to serve on the board of directors of MAA.
+During his tenure at Post, Stockert also served as president and chief operating officer.
+Before joining Post in January, 2001, he served as a senior executive officer for two other public REITs.
 In addition, Stockert’s career includes investment banking and public accounting.

 Georgia Department of Natural Resources (Retired)